 Also add roasted chana dal, garlic cloves (chopped), ginger (chopped), chopped coriander leaves, green chilies (chopped) and fresh coconut.

-Add cooked peas.
+Add ¼ cup of the cooked peas.

 Making white peas gravy